Logerfo/close-label/README.md

 enhancement: implemented
 feature: implemented
 ```
-If a pull request targeting the default branch gets merged and it has "fixes #42" in its body, if issue #42 has the label `feature`, the label `implemented` will be applied to it.
+If a pull request gets merged and it has "fixes #42" in its body, if issue #42 has the label `feature`, the label `implemented` will be applied to it.

 ### It will work for
 - Every [documented](https://help.github.com/en/articles/closing-issues-using-keywords) keyword.
 - Multiple index labels: if the issue has both `bug` and `feature` label, it will get labeled as both `fixed` and `implemented`.

 ### It will not work for
-- Pull requests targeting a branch other than the default.
-This is as design.
 - Retroactively, as design.
 - Multiple target labels.
 Example: `bug: ["fixed", "done"]`.
 This should be easy to do and it's up for grabs, feel free to submit a pull request making this happen.
 - Cross-repo references.
 I think it might be possible to develop if both repos have the app installed, but I'm not sure.